ashn-dot-dev/site/src/blog/2023-04-02-porting-code-from-cpp-to-sunder.md

 to take existing C++ code and bring it to Sunder with few conceptual changes.
 Of course, not all C and C++ code is this easy to implement in Sunder, but a surprising number of data structures and algorithms can be ported from C or C++ to Sunder line-for-line.
-In fact, the process of porting merge-sort seen in this blog post is almost exactly how Sunder's [`std::sort`](https://github.com/ashn-dot-dev/sunder/blob/2023.03.31/lib/std/std.sunder#L1846) was introduced into the Sunder standard library.
-Although this blog post was more of an example porting journey rather than a porting guide, I hope it is a little easier to see how Sunder compares to existing systems programming languages, and how writing/porting software to Sunder might look like from a development perspective.
+In fact, the process of porting the merge-sort algorithm seen in this blog post is almost exactly how Sunder's [`std::sort`](https://github.com/ashn-dot-dev/sunder/blob/2023.03.31/lib/std/std.sunder#L1846) was introduced into the Sunder standard library.
+Although this blog post was more of an example porting journey rather than a porting guide, I hope it is a little easier to see how Sunder compares to existing systems programming languages, and what porting software to Sunder might look like from a development perspective.

 --------------------------------------------------------------------------------